4 Reasons to Make Your Bed Every Morning

 3. You get better sleep

-According to the National Sleep Foundation, people who make their beds in the morning are 19% more likely to get a good night’s sleep every morning.
+According to the National Sleep Foundation, people who make their beds in the morning are 19% more likely to get a good night’s sleep every evening.
 Not surprising, considering over 62% of people believe that a clean bedroom makes a difference in their sleep quality.

 How?
 Sleep experts universally recommend that people with sleep issues should establish nighttime rituals so that their mind knows when it’s time to go to bed.
 Jolie, in an episode of the podcast “Ask a Clean Person”, explains that one component of those nighttime rituals should be turning down the bed.
 The simple act of turning back the covers and re-arranging of the pillows can signify to your body that it’s time to rest.